Basic Tornado Safety

 - Download the FEMA P-361 guide for tornadoes and hurricanes for residential safe rooms

-Outdoor Warning System Activation
+Outdoor Warning System may be Activated When

 - The National Weather Service issues a Richardson area Tornado Warning or Severe Thunderstorm Warning with destructive winds at or above 70 mph